ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> If I had a gun with two bullets and I was in a room with Hitler, Bin Laden, and Toby, I would shoot Toby twice.
+> I wish there was a way to know you’re in the good old days, before you’ve actually left them.
 >
-> <p>- Michael Scott</p>
+> <p>- Andy Bernard</p>

 <br />